-Resonance is tympanitic whenever it is entirely devoid of vesicular quality; in other words, any resonance which is non-vesicular is tympanitic.
-The leading distinctive character of the preceding sign (dulness) relates to intensity, whereas, the leading distinctive character of this sign relates to quality.
+Resonance is tympanitic whenever it is entirely devoid of the vesicular quality; in other words, any resonance which is non-vesicular is tympanitic. leading distinctive character of the preceding sign (dulness) relates to intensity, whereas, the leading distinctive character of this sign relates to quality.
 Tympanitic resonance derives no distinctive character from intensity; it may be either more or less intense than the resonance of health in the person percussed.
-This point is to be emphasized, inasmuch as with many the idea of tympanitic resonance involves increased intensity of sound ; a resonance, be it never so feeble, if it be non-vesicular, is tympanitic.
-If, however, the resonance be quite feeble, it is not always easy to determine whether there be, or be not, any appreciable vesicular quality.
+This point is to be impressed, inasmuch as with many the idea of a tympanitic resonance involves increased intensity of sound; a resonance, be it never so feeble, if it be non-vesicular, is tympanitic.
+If, however, the resonance be quite feeble, it is not always easy to determine whether there be or be not any appreciable vesicular quality.
+The term used by Stokes, namely, "tympanitic dulness," is properly enough applied to a resonance with diminished intensity, in which a vesicular quality cannot be appreciated.
 As regards pitch, a tympanitic resonance is higher than the normal vesicular resonance.
 If there be any exceptions to this rule, they are extremely infrequent.
 The tympanitic resonance over different parts of the abdomen is always higher in pitch than the resonance over healthy lung.

-The following are the morbid physical conditions which give rise to tympanitic resonance :
+The following are the morbid physical conditions which give rise to tympanitic resonance:-

 1st.
 Air in the pleural cavity.
 It is, therefore, a sign of pneumothorax.
-Frequently in this affection the tympanitic resonance is more intense than the resonance of health, the pitch being always more or less raised.
+Frequently, in this affection, the tympanitic resonance is more intense than the resonance of health, the pitch being more or less raised.

-2d.
+- 2d.
 Pulmonary cavities containing air.
-It occurs, therefore, in cases of phthisis.
-In this disease the tympanitic resonance is limited to a circumscribed space corresponding to the site and size of the cavity; whereas, in pneumothorax, it frequently exists over a considerable part or the whole of the affected side of the chest.

-3d.
-Complete solidification of the whole or a part of the upper lobe of lung.
-The tympanitic resonance under these circumstances must be derived from the air in the lower part of the trachea and the bronchial tubes exterior to the lungs.
+It occurs therefore in cases of phthisis.
+In this disease the tympanitic resonance is limited to a circumscribed space corresponding to the site and size of the cavity, whereas, in pneumothorax, it frequently exists over a considerable part or the whole of the affected side of the chest. - 3d.
+Complete solidification of the whole or a part of the upper lobe of a lung.
+The tympanitic resonance, under these circumstances, must be derived from the air in the lower part of the trachea and the bronchial tubes exterior to the lungs.
 This is the explanation of the sign in the second stage of pneumonia affecting an upper lobe, and in certain cases of phthisis prior to the stage of excavation.
-Dilatation of the intra-pulmonary bronchial tubes, with solidification surrounding them, as in some cases of interstitial pneumonia or cirrhosis of lung, may give rise to tympanitic resonance.
+Dilatation of the intra-pulmonary bronchial tubes, with solidification surrounding them, as in some cases of interstitial pneumonia or cirrhosis of lung, may give rise to tympanitic resonance. - 4th.

-4th.
 Conduction of resonance from the stomach or colon containing air or gas.
-A gastric tympanitic resonance is frequently conducted over a part, and sometimes over the whole, of the left side of the chest.
-This is more likely to occur when the left lung is solidified.
+A gastric tympanitic resonance is frequently conducted over a part, and sometimes over the whole of the left side of the chest.
+This is more likely to occur when the left lung is solidified and rendered thereby a better conductor of sound.
 On the right side less frequently a tympanitic resonance may be conducted upward from the colon to a greater or less extent.